wp-plugins/gravity-forms-addons/readme.txt

 == Screenshots ==

 1. How the Gravity Forms 'Add Fields' boxes look after plugin is activated
+2. This plugin adds an Edit link to Gravity Form entries

 == Changelog ==

+= 1.1 =
+* Added Edit link to Entries page to directly edit an entry
+* Added a bunch of functions to use in directly accessing form and entry data from outside the plugin

 = 1.0 =
 * Launched plugin